jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-41.md

 Therefore, if no (trading) is being done in the markets, they have no livelihood, and the tax revenue of the ruler decreases or deteriorates, since, in the middle (period) of a dynasty and later on, most of the tax revenue comes from customs duties on commerce, as we have stated before.
 685 This leads to the dissolution of the dynasty and the decay of urban civilization.
 The disintegration comes about gradually and imperceptibly.

 This happens whenever the ways and means of seizing property described above are used.
-On the other hand, if (the property) is taken outright and if the hostile acts are extended to affect the property, the wives, the lives, the skins,685a and the honor of people, it will lead to sudden disintegration and decay and the quick destruction of the dynasty.
+On the other hand, if (the property) is taken outright and if the hostile acts are extended to affect the property, the wives, the lives, the skins, and the honor of people, it will lead to sudden disintegration and decay and the quick destruction of the dynasty.

 It will result in disturbances leading to complete destruction.

 On account of these evil (consequences), all such (unfair activities) are prohibited by the religious law.

 The religious law legalizes the use of cunning in trading, but forbids depriving people of their property illegally.
 The purpose is to prevent such evil (consequences), which would lead to the destruction of civilization through disturbances or the lack of opportunity to make a living.

 All these practices are caused by the need for more money by the dynasty and ruler, because they have become used to luxurious living.

 Their expenditures increase, and much spending is done.
 The ordinary income does not meet (the expenditures).
 Therefore, the ruler invents new sorts and kinds of taxes, in order to increase the revenues and to be able to balance the budget.